-The Camino is a 1,000 year-old pilgrimage trail with different starting points all over Europe.
-The end result is the same though—the Cathedral in Santiago, Spain, where the bones of the apostle Saint James are supposedly buried.
-Along the way you’ll get many opportunities to ask yourself: “Why?”
-My husband, Evan, and I found it took hiking up hills in the rain on slippery stone paths, trudging along ancient Roman roads in 38 degree temperatures, or trying to find our beds in a room of 50 snoring fellow pilgrims to even begin to comprehend why anyone would do such a physically demanding holiday.
+The Camino is a 1,000-year-old pilgrimage trail with different starting points all over Europe.
+The end target is the same—the Cathedral in Santiago, Spain, where the bones of the apostle Saint James are supposedly buried.
+Along the way, you’ll get many opportunities to ask yourself: “Why?”
+My husband, Evan, and I found it took hiking up hills in the rain on slippery stone paths, trudging along ancient Roman roads in 38-degree temperatures, or trying to find our beds in a room of 50 snoring fellow pilgrims to even begin to comprehend why anyone would do such a physically demanding holiday.

 We began our Camino in the medieval French town of Le Puy-en-Velay, one of the original starting points.
-Our plan was to walk 25 km a day (we ended up walking 28), which would get us across France, over the Pyrenee Mountains, and into Santiago near the west coast of Spain in 10 weeks, each of us carrying a small backpack filled with the bare minimum of clothes and toiletries.
+We planned to walk 25 km a day (we ended up walking 28), which would get us across France, over the Pyrenees, and into Santiago near the west coast of Spain in 10 weeks, each of us carrying a small backpack filled with the bare minimum of clothes and toiletries.

 Did I train?
 A bit, but I just assumed the first week would be a tough slog.
 It was.

-It actually took nine days of throbbing legs and aching feet before my body got into the Camino rhythm.
-What I hadn’t realized was that my feet would be sore at the end of every day of our trip.
-When we live an urban life our feet aren’t in shape to take pounding, climbing, sliding, and stumbling up—and down—mountains, through rocky stream beds, and on long stretches of stone or asphalt roads for six to eight hours a day, week after week, for 2 ½ months.
+It took nine days of throbbing legs and aching feet before my body got into the Camino rhythm.
+What I hadn’t realised was that my feet would be sore at the end of every day of our trip.
+When we live an urban life our feet aren’t in shape to take the pounding, climbing, sliding, and stumbling up—and down—mountains, through rocky stream beds, and on long stretches of stone or asphalt roads for six- to eight-hours a day, week after week, for 2 ½ months.

 Day after day we walked through golden wheat fields, between long rows of grape vines, or alongside thousands of yellow sunflowers visible as far as the eye could see.
 Some paths lead us on misty wooded trails that had sunk below ground level, worn down by millions of feet over 1,000 years.

-The down side is that the day after day experience of walking—with many of the hours in silence—gives your brain lots of time to chatter, to dig up moments of unfairness or sorrow, and to re-experience intense memories.
+The downside is that the day after day experience of walking—with many of the hours in silence—gives your brain lots of time to chatter, to dig up moments of unfairness or sorrow, and to re-experience emotional memories.
 There is nothing like climbing mountain trails in thunderstorms and trudging on deserts in sweltering heat to have each day consist of a roller-coaster of joy, despair, tears, awe, pain, and laughter.

-On our fourth week, we turned a corner on a high country road and saw the Pyrenee Mountains in the distance for the first time.
-It was an emotional moment; we were now almost half way to Santiago.
+On our fourth week, we turned a corner on a high country road and saw the high mountain peaks of the Pyrenees in the distance for the first time.
+It was an emotional moment; we were now almost halfway to Santiago.
 The next big town was Saint-Jean-Pied-de-Port, located at the base of the Pyrenees.
 It is also the beginning of the trail for the majority of Camino pilgrims and hikers.
 I had been worried about hiking over the Pyrenees and was relieved to find that although it was physically challenging, the fact we had already hiked 760 km meant we were in good shape and could enjoy striding through wild grass-covered mountain meadows and looking down into the valleys below.
 We passed herds of free-ranging horses, flocks of sheep, a goat in labour, and eagles flying parallel to us.
-Arriving in Roncesvalles, Spain, on the other side of the mountain range, was a shock: a different language, different food, and instead of a 10 person hostel, the newly renovated refugio can hold over 200 pilgrims when necessary.
+Arriving in Roncesvalles, Spain, on the other side of the mountain range, was a shock: a different language, different food, and instead of a 10-person hostel, the newly renovated refugio can hold over 200 pilgrims when necessary.

 We finally arrived in Santiago 70 days and 1,600 km later.
 Evan and I were in a daze.
 This was it?
-It was over?
+Was it over?
 Now what?
-Unlike the medieval pilgrims, we didn’t have to turn around and head back the way we had come, but we both felt the need to end our journey with some sort of ritual.
-After attending the Pilgrim’s Mass in the Santiago Cathedral, I took a bus to Cape Finesterre on the coast.
-Purist Evan insisted on walking those extra 100km.
-It was only when my tired and painful bare feet sank into Finesterre’s sandy beach and were covered by a cold Atlantic Ocean wave that I felt our walk was over.
+Unlike the medieval pilgrims, we didn’t have to turn around and head back the way we had come, but we both felt the need to end our journey with a ritual of some kind.
+After attending the Pilgrim’s Mass in the Santiago Cathedral, I took a bus to Cape Finisterre on the coast.
+Purist Evan insisted on walking those extra 100 kilometres.
+It was only when my tired and painful bare feet sank into Finisterre’s sandy beach and were covered by a cold Atlantic Ocean wave that I felt our walk was over.